Rue de Brest

 The Rue de Brest (/fr/) is a street located in the 2nd arrondissement of Lyon.
 It is one of the main shopping and tourist streets of the city center, parallel to the Rue Édouard-Herriot.
-It begins in the wake of the Rue Paul Chenavard and ends with the Place des Jacobins.
+It continues the Rue Paul Chenavard and ends with the Place des Jacobins.

 History

 The street was named thus at the end of the Second World War as a tribute to the city of Brest, which was almost entirely destroyed, as Lyon was involved in financing its reconstruction.

 Formerly known as the Rue Centrale until 1943, the Rue de Brest ran until the Rue Tupin and was preceded by the Rue des Trois Carreaux and the Rue Basse Grenette.
 The northern part has been inhabited since the early Middle Ages, while the southern part from the Rue Tupin is newer and completely remodeled under the direction of René Dardel and Benoît Poncet in 1847.
 The same year, Roman inscriptions were found.
 In early 20th century, the sacred grove of India was sold for 40 years by the Vabre et Hysta house.
 The street received its current name after deliberation of the municipal council on 8 June 1943.